SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/security.md

 Similarly, all non-local accounts will be authenticated only against the external tool.

 An Administrator can manage tokens on a user's behalf via **[Administration > Security > Users](/#sonarqube-admin#/admin/users)**.
 From here, click in the user's **Tokens** column to see the user's existing tokens, and either revoke existing tokens or generate new ones.
+An Administrator can only create [user tokens](/user-guide/user-token/) on behalf of another user.
 Once established, a token is the only credential needed to run an analysis.
 Tokens should be passed as the value of the `sonar.login` property.

 ### Default Admin Credentials
 When installing SonarQube, a default user with Administer System permission is created automatically: